 You can also use data from those surveys to track the demographics of your existing workforce and monitor how that changes from time to time.
 Don’t forget to look at the demographics by role and level as well – equal representation throughout a company doesn’t necessarily mean equal representation at the executive or managerial levels.

-The right people analytics platform allows you to visualize your organization and understand how it’s evolved over time.
+The right people operations platform allows you to visualize your organization and understand how it’s evolved over time.
 Filter your people by demographics to see the progress you’ve made in your DEIB efforts.

 Equity can be measured in numerous ways: salary, advancement, perks and benefits, distribution of responsibilities, assignment and ownership of tasks, and so on.
 Where diversity is about equal representation, equity is about equal opportunity and equal treatment for employees.